grafana/grafana/docs/sources/panels-visualizations/configure-legend/index.md

 You can change legend mode to **Table** and choose [calculations]({{< relref "../calculation-types/" >}}) to be displayed in the legend.
 Click the calculation name header in the legend table to sort the values in the table in ascending or descending order.

-The sort order affects the positions of the bars in the Bar chart panel as well as the order of stacked series in the Time series and Bar chart panels.

 {{% admonition type="note" %}}
-This feature is only supported in these panels: Bar chart, Histogram, Time series, XY Chart.
+This feature is only supported in these panels: Bar chart, Histogram, Time series.
 {{% /admonition %}}

 ![Sort legend series](/static/img/docs/legend/legend-series-sort-8-3.png).